mauromedda/ja-ansible-examples/README.md

   See the `tower-install` folder for a simple helper script to test Ansible Tower

+## Ansible feature example

+  See the `ansible-playbooks` folder for a simple set of feature examples

 ## Author

 Mauro Medda aka deftunix < medda.mauro at gmail dot com >